jasonccox/grav-theme-webfolio/README.md

 ## Help

-Don't hesitate to reach out to me at [contact@jasoncarloscox.com](mailto:contact@jasoncarloscox.com) if you're having trouble using Webfolio.
+Don't hesitate to [create an issue](https://github.com/jasonccox/grav-theme-webfolio/issues) or reach out to me at [contact@jasoncarloscox.com](mailto:contact@jasoncarloscox.com) if you're having trouble using Webfolio.
 I'm happy to help!

 ## Contributing